-In 2014, Pillar Healthcare Limited launched pre-Conceive, a nutritional formulation developed over a three year period, that was designed to improve both male and female fertility.
+In 2014, Pillar Healthcare Limited launched pre-Conceive, a fertility supplement developed over a three year period, that was designed to improve both male and female fertility.
 After the conclusion of a world’s first clinical examination, pre-Conceive was shown to improve all the key fertility and nutritional parameters associated with infertility in both men and women.
 Since the presentation of these findings, pre-Conceive and Pillar Healthcare have now helped couples in dozens of countries, across every major continent, to conceive and have a happy and healthy pregnancy.

 Upon the company’s foundation nearly ten years ago, the founders were led by a simple statement when developing the pre-Conceive formulation.
 This statement is now the company motto; Research – Evidence – Result.
 These three simple words guide the company in its work and these four new additions to the Pillar Healthcare brand are formulated on the same principles.

 The four new additions to the Pillar Healthcare range are: